How Does A Lease Buyout Work?

 A personal loan can be used for many types of purchases and used in place of an auto or lease buyout loan.
 Personal loans are typically unsecured – unlike a car loan where your vehicle secures the loan as collateral – and your credit score acts as your main qualifier.

 Getting a personal loan requires a prequalification process, followed by a full application and approval period.
 Approval and funding can take 1 – 7 business days.
 Some lending platforms, including Rocket Loans℠, can offer same-day funding under certain conditions.1

 Pros And Cons Of Buying Out A Car Lease

 Even if a lease buyout seems like a great deal upfront, there’s a lot to consider before you make that final decision.
 Here are some benefits and drawbacks to buying out a car lease.

-- Your leased vehicle’s buyout price may be lower than the current market value.
+- Your leased vehicle’s buyout amount may be lower than the current market value for that same car.

 - The dealer may not charge you for wear and tear or exceeding the mileage limit.

 - You won’t have to shop for a new vehicle.